 - The whole loan commercial mortgages are underwritten and originated by D.B.
 Fitzpatrick and are not liquid securities.

-- The MBS account is utilized as a source of funds for loan origination and also the destination for loan payments and payoffs from the commercial mortgage account.
+- The MBS account is utilized as a source of funds for loan origination and is also the destination for loan payments and payoffs from the commercial mortgage account.

 - Performance for the commercial mortgages is tracked using both cost basis returns and market returns.
 Market value of commercial loans is calculated based on the duration of the loan and a yield spread above the U.S. Treasury Curve.

-- Portfolio manager attempts to generate excess returns relative to the Bloomberg Barclays U.S. MBS Index by originating and holding commercial loans in a variety of property types.
+- Portfolio manager attempts to generate excess returns relative to the Bloomberg U.S. MBS Index by originating and holding commercial loans in a variety of property types.
 Cash is not held as a tactical allocation.
 No derivatives are used.
 Minimum account value for inclusion in this composite is $50 million.

-The Bloomberg Barclays U.S. MBS Index contains exclusively agency mortgage-backed pass-through securities of Ginnie Mae (GNMA), Fannie Mae (FNMA), and Freddie Mac (FHLMC).
-Index returns reflect the reinvestment of dividends and other earnings.
-Indices are included for comparison purposes only and do not include transaction costs.
+The Bloomberg U.S. MBS Index contains exclusively agency mortgage-backed pass-through securities issued by Ginnie Mae (GNMA), Fannie Mae (FNMA), and Freddie Mac (FHLMC).
+Index returns include the reinvestment of income and dividends but do not include management fees and transactions costs.
+Indices are included for comparison purposes only.
 Volatility, number of issues, capitalization size, year-to-year return history, and other security attributes of the indices differ from the attributes of the DBF portfolios.

 DB Fitzpatrick (DBF) is an independent investment management firm established in 1984 and is registered with the U.S. Securities and Exchange Commission and licensed with the Idaho Department of Finance.
 Registration does not imply a certain level of skill or training.
 DBF manages a variety of equity, balanced, fixed income, and commercial mortgage assets for institutional and individual clients.